cmpt231-16fa/hw3/index.md

     include a link to it as a citation.
   + b. *(5pts)* Present your own **pseudocode** implementation of Yaroslavskiy's Quicksort.
+    It should be your own work (i.e., not cut-and-paste, you need to understand how it works), but if you found code that helped you, include a link to it.

 4. *(2pts)*